ember-learn/ember-blog/source/2019-10-04-the-ember-times-issue-118.md

 If you're interested in learning more about how to ✨**animate across routes** ✨ using the fantastic [Ember Animated addon](https://github.com/ember-animation/ember-animated), you may want to check out a new video by **EmberMap**, in which [@samselikoff](https://github.com/samselikoff/) provides a great intro to the subject.

-While this is a somewhat advanced topic, even if you have not previously worked with **Ember Animated**, the explanations are clear and easy to follow making it a decent starting place.
-So if you have been waiting to checkout Ember Animated this might be a good time to do so!
+While animation across routes is a somewhat advanced topic, even if you have not previously worked with **Ember Animated**, the explanations are clear and easy to follow, making the video a decent starting place.
+So if you have been waiting to check out Ember Animated, this might be a good time to do so!

 The video is available on both [YouTube](https://www.youtube.com/watch?v=O4Mt-dDqkk0) and the [EmberMap site](https://embermap.com/video/animating-across-routes-with-ember-animated).